leinadred/Py-PACBuilder/README.md

 datetime

 # Usage
+- clone repository
+- create a params.json (copy example/template file and edit it on your needs)

 command line:
 python ./pacbuilder.py -o <destinationfilename>
 (if -o not given, script will generate a name with timestamp)

+# Outlook
--v (to come - add verbosity of output)
+- v (to come - add verbosity of output)
+- create an example/template file for own json